strimzi/proposals/052-k8s-server-side-apply.md

 The thing here is that by removing `GET`, we would always need to `UPDATE` with the desired status and allow Kubernetes to resolve it.
 This would in theory be 1 API call made by Strimzi per resource per reconciliation as opposed to more.
 [Kuberenetes suggest](https://kubernetes.io/blog/2022/10/20/advanced-server-side-apply/#reconstructive-controllers) there are two ways to write controllers with Server Side Apply, the first being a modification to the existing "Read-Modify-Update" method that Strimzi is currently using, to compute the changes in a similar fashion but only on the fields Strimzi owns.
 The second (and recommended) way is that you reconstruct the whole resource for every reconciliation (of each resource) and Apply that, letting Kubernetes manage it.
 The advantages and disadvantages are discussed in the above link.
 Notably a NO OP Apply is not very taxing on the API and can reduce the number of calls by quite a lot. **Ideally Strimzi would do it the second way, that is we can remove all comparison logic and storing of state and all GET requests, and just rebuild the resource every time and Server Side Apply it.**

 Existing Resources (Pods/ConfigMaps/etc) contain a patch strategy in the [upstream docs](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/), this explains how Server Side Apply will merge fields together, this will be unique to every field and if no strategy is listed then it can be assumed the whole field is changed each time.
-If this occurs and is not a desired behaviour then we can stick to the Read -> edit -> apply method instead for those examples with a justification.

 There is more documentation within the [Merge Strategy](https://kubernetes.io/docs/reference/using-api/server-side-apply/#merge-strategy) documentation in which it defines how we can change CRDs to merge how we want them to (StrimziPodSet, for example).
 For reference, there are two main kinds: `atomic` and `map`/`set`/`granular`; with `atomic` set, any change replaces the whole field/list and is recursive downwards; with the others the behaviour is more fine-tuned and is described on the above link in a table.